-Barbiturates mechanism of action is studied here.
+Barbiturates mechanism of action is described here.
 Barbiturates most likely produce their sedative hypnotic effects through an interaction with the inhibitory neurotransmitter gamma-aminobutyric acid (GABA) in the CNS.

 The interaction of barbiturates with specific membrane components of GABAA receptors appears to decrease the rate of dissociation of GABA from these receptors, thereby increasing the duration of the GABAA-activated opening of chloride channels.